zacanger/zacanger.github.io/blog/src/kasina-meditation.md

 ---
-title: Meditation Log
+title: Kasina Meditation
-created: 2021-01-12
+created: 2021-01-25
 tags:
   - buddhism
   - meditation
   - jhana
   - kasina
-  - vipassana
 ---

 This started as a daily log and was then edited down into what you see now.
-This log will continue to grow as notable things happen during my adventures as a Buddhist meditator.

 [TOC]

 ## Intro

-Some background: I started meditating more over last winter, but didn't make it anywhere until late sprint or early summer 2020.
+Some background: I started meditating more over last winter, but didn't make it anywhere until late spring or early summer 2020.
 I'd used basic mindfulness practices in therapy in the past but got back into the idea after reading more about Buddhism, including the book _Why Buddhism Is True_.
 I also read some of the major Mahayana and Theravada suttas, and also MCTB1, TMI, then MCTB2.